“How can I rent with no rental history, no credit history and no income? Is there a way around it?”– Felicity

 Remember: There are a number of ways you can make yourself stand out as the right tenant for a property.
 Here are six easy strategies to help you make your case.

 Here are some seven easy tips to help you get ready to rent for the first time.
 What other tips have worked for you?
-Let us know in the Comments below!
+Share your tips on the Rent.com.au Community on Facebook!